 Audio recordings should be sent as an MP3 file.
 If you find the file is too big to send, we recommend using the software Audacity to reduce its size.

 There is an entry fee of £7.00 for this competition.

 Please pay before submitting your work.
 Your details will be taken at the time of payment.

 Entries will only be accepted after receipt of payment.

 The Wild Words Competition is open to anyone of any age.

 The work you submit must not have been previously published anywhere in the world, either in print, or online.

 The winning entry will demonstrate the following characteristics:

 Whether fiction or non-fiction, poetry or prose, the words will be wild i.e. they will be vivid and alive, passionate and powerful.
-They will be a cohesive animal that jumps off the page, fully engaging the reader.
-They will take the reader on a riveting, spellbinding journey.
+They will be a cohesive animal that jumps off the page/tongue, fully engaging the reader/listener.
+They will take the receiver on a riveting, spellbinding journey.

 So now what’s stopping you?
 Just get out there!
 Good luck!!